-As stated previously in the Meeting Participant Data section, USACE anticipated a variety of stakeholder types to submit public comment documents because of the large scope of the project.
-As Figure 10 shows, the majority of comment documents came from unaffiliated individuals (50 correspondences), followed by NGOs (12 correspondences), and watershed councils (11 correspondences).
-The remaining comment documents were submitted on behalf of other organizations in small numbers (less than 8 correspondences) from various stakeholder groups, including comment documents representing tribal interests and from individuals associated with agricultural groups or individual farms.
+As stated previously in the meeting participants by demographic section, USACE anticipated a variety of stakeholder types to submit public comment documents because of the large scope of the project.
+As the bar graph in Figure 10 depicts, the majority of comment documents came from unaffiliated individuals (50 correspondences), followed by NGOs (12 correspondences) and Watershed Councils.
+(11 correspondences).
+The remaining comment documents were submitted on behalf of other organizations in small numbers (less than 8 correspondences) from various stakeholder groups including comment documents representing Tribal interests and from individuals associated with agricultural groups or individual farms.